-Iron, the blood building mineral is critical for functioning of thyroid gland.
-Iron plays a key role in the production of thyroid hormones.
-It bonds to an enzyme thyroid peroxidase, important to convert thyroid hormone, thyroxine (T4) to triiodothyronine (T3) (active form of thyroid hormone).
-Lack of iron leads to low hemoglobin (protein that carries oxygen from lungs to body tissues and brings back CO2 from body tissues to lungs).
-It also causes low bonding to thyroid peroxidase reducing the production of thyroid hormones.
+Iron, a blood-forming mineral, is very important for thyroid function.
+Iron plays an important role in the production of thyroid hormones.
+It binds to the thyroid peroxidase enzyme, which is important in converting the thyroid hormone thyroxine (T4) to triiodothyronine (T3) (the active form of thyroid hormone).
+Iron deficiency results in low levels of hemoglobin (a protein that carries oxygen from the lungs to body tissues and returns CO2 from body tissues to the lungs).
+It also causes weak binding to thyroid peroxidase, which reduces thyroid hormone production.

-Deficiency of iron can result due to various reasons such as considerate blood loss, during pregnancy, lack of iron rich diet, etc. Little do people are aware about its effect on thyroid.
-Patients with thyroid problems suffer from low gastric acid secretion.
-Gastric acid is essential for uptake of minerals like iron.
-Iron deficiency also results due to low thyroid hormones.
-Less iron means less T3 production which results into hypothyroidism.
+such as severe bleeding, pregnancy, and lack of an iron-rich diet.
+Few people know about its effects on the thyroid gland.
+Patients with thyroid problems suffer from decreased gastric acid secretion.
+Stomach acid is essential for the absorption of minerals such as iron.
+Iron deficiency is also caused by low levels of thyroid hormones.
+Low iron results in less T3 production, leading to hypothyroidism.

-Both the anomalies in an individual can cause weight gain, depression, increased cholesterol levels, constipation, hair loss and rough/dry skin and what not!
-Routine check on iron levels is done rarely by the doctors.
-It is considered that if the quantity of RBCs and the hemoglobin are normal, then iron would also be in normal range.
-However, this might not be the case every time.
-Ferritin, which serves as storage iron takes longer time to replenish in low serum iron levels.
-A simple blood test can detect any problems with iron levels and thyroid hormones.
+Both malformations in humans can cause weight gain, depression, high cholesterol, constipation, hair loss, rough, dry skin, and more!
+Doctors rarely do routine iron tests.
+It is believed that iron is normal if the number of red blood cells and hemoglobin is normal.
+However, this may not happen every time.
+Ferritin, which acts as a storage iron, takes longer to replenish when serum iron levels are low.
+A simple blood test can detect iron levels and thyroid hormone problems.